 At 8.45AM we find ourselves at The Great Rift Valley view point.
 We will have a 15 min break to take pictures and experience the thrill of God’s creation.
 Everyone looks excited and energetic.
 It is at this point that I meet my good friend Maureen.
 She was in the 51-seater bus, while I boarded the overland truck.
 I invited her for this hike as a good friend would do.
 I want her to keep fit as well although she already looks fit.
 Looking at how she is dressed, you can tell she is ready to conquer the mountain.
 We have a few minutes to catch up before we proceed.

 We drive past Maai Mahiu town and arrived at the Gate of Mt.
 Longonot National Park 20 min to 10.00Am.
 We alight and used the wash rooms to freshen up (It is amazing how the washrooms here are well maintained).
-As Leonard is paying park fees for all of us, Steve gathers everyone for team dynamics.
+As one of the organizers is paying park fees for all of us, the other one gathers everyone for team dynamics.

 Mt.
 Longonot has 3 levels of difficulty.
 The first level is a steep slope, 1 km from the gate, the second level is getting to the rim of the crater and the third level is going round the crater.
 I got to the first level.
 This is where the lazy people will give up.
 The ground here is slippery and if a person has shoes without a grip, then that would be the end.
 I help two ladies here to get over this hurdle.
 Right after this stage, there is a shade with seats where people can rest.
 We sit here for some minutes.
 I did not know I made a good motivational speaker :) I encourage them to go up and not to give up and they listen to me.
 We start on the other half of the mountain.
 The pace we use here is like that of a tortoise with so many rest breaks.
 It takes us an hour and a half after the first group to reach the rim on the crater.
 Everyone is happy to see the two ladies have finally made it to the top.